- Financial Services

 The comprehensive roadmap developed by AppCentrica enabled TCCI to take on a best-of-breed approach to digital architecture, purchasing third-party tooling and systems where appropriate and building custom elements to fill in critical gaps.
 In this way, TCCI was able to minimize expenditure while ensuring that each project feature was sufficiently accounted for.
 As well, the iterative approach to design and deployment ensured all the while that day-to-day business needs suffered little interruption.

-The customer portal developed by AppCentrica is a highly secure, multi-branded, cloud-hosted application that has created a fresh new customer experience.
-User adoption of the portal vastly exceeded expectations but due to its versatile design, scalability to meet the influx of demand was not an issue.
-As well, being fully integrated with Salesforce and other auxiliary systems via a flexible MuleSoft integration layer, internal users are empowered with better access to customer data and reduced reliance on manual processes and direct outreach.
+The customer portal developed by AppCentrica is a multi-branded, cloud-native application on AWS that has introduced a fresh new channel for customer engagement.
+User adoption of the portal has vastly exceeded expectations over the first 12 months of release, but thanks to its versatile cloud-based architecture, scalability to meet the influx of demand has not been an issue.
+Looking forward, AppCentrica continues to deliver additional initiatives in the program roadmap, including delivery of a Salesforce servicing platform and integration with adjacent systems via an event-based architecture using MuleSoft.
+With this initiative planned for 2021, we look forward to empowering TCCI’s internal staff with better access to customer data and reduced reliance on its legacy interface.

-Overall, transitioning away from legacy mainframe technologies has been extremely beneficial for TCCI.
-With the constraints of the past no longer in play, they have identified new methods of engagement with their customers, delivered various new product offerings and created a more custom-tailored car buying experience.Download as PDF
+Transitioning away from legacy mainframe technologies will be extremely beneficial for TCCI.
+With the constraints of the past no longer in play, the organization will become more agile – free to identify and deliver new product offerings and improvements to customer experience.Download as PDF